RicardoXuu/SpacGPA_Tutorials/README.md

 ## Usage

- • API and tutorials: See Documentation and Tutorials in [SpacGPA](https://spacgpa.readthedocs.io).
+ • API and tutorials: See Documentation and Tutorials in [SpacGPA](https://spacgpa.readthedocs.io).<br>

- • The documentation covers a typical workflow: network construction → program discovery (MCL) → enrichment (GO/MP) → SVG identification and spatial domain analysis → visualization utilities.
+ • Each tutorial covers a typical workflow: network construction → program identification (MCL) → functional enrichment analysis (GO/MP) → spatial transcriptome annotation using programs → visualization.

 ## Functionality at a glance